 Annual Production: 385,000 vehicles and 630,000 engines annually

 Plant Size: 3.2 million square feet

-Products: Sonata sedan; Elantra sedan; Theta 4-cylinder gasoline injection engines; Nu 4-cylinder engine
+Products: Sonata sedan, Elantra sedan, Theta 4-cylinder gasoline injection engines, Nu 4-cylinder engines

 Photo of 2011 Sonata courtesy of Hyundai Motor America